-In August 2022, the Company entered into a Fourth Amendment (the "Fourth Amendment") to the Adams Street Capital Credit Agreement, which, among other things, suspended certain covenant compliance requirements commencing with the quarter ended June 30, 2022 through June 30, 2023, and resuming with the first test period ending September 30, 2023.
-Please refer to Note T for additional information.
+In August 2022, the Company entered into a Fourth Amendment (the "Fourth Amendment") to the Adams Street Capital Credit Agreement, which, among other things, suspended certain covenant compliance requirements commencing with the quarter ended September 30, 2022 through June 30, 2023, and resuming with the first test period ending September 30, 2023.
+Please refer to Note J of the accompanying notes to the condensed consolidated financial statements for additional information on the Fourth Amendment.